 1764: Lt.
 Vasily Mirovich, for attempting to topple Catherine the Great

-Ivan VI: Born under a bad star.
+Ivan VI: Born under a bad tsar.

 The little Tsar of All the Russias was displaced before his second birthday by Peter the Great’s daughter Elizabeth, who clapped the former emperor in a dungeon in Schlusselburg fortress to grow up ignorant and alone, isolated from the parties who might scheme to bid for power in his name.
 Two Caesars are too many.